grafana/grafana/docs/sources/panels-visualizations/visualizations/bar-gauge/index.md

 ## Supported data formats

 To create a bar gauge visualization, you need a dataset querying at least one numeric field.
 Every numeric field in the dataset is displayed as a bar gauge.
-Text or time fields are not required but if present, they will be used for labeling.
+Text or time fields are not required but if present, they are used for labeling.

 #### Example